Bogdanp/cursive_re/README.md

 # cursive_re

-Beautiful regular expressions for Python 3.6 and up.
+Readable regular expressions for Python 3.6 and up.

 ## Installation